SciSpectator/BioGenVariate/README.md

 _Fig 5.
-An example distribution plot showing samples from two experiments (GSEs) against the full platform background.
-Note the red-bordered bars indicating missed samples._
+An example distribution plot showing samples from extracted Alzheimer disease experiments (GSEs) against the full platform background ( all other samples from this experiment/experiments)._